-If you have had an accident at work in the last three years you may be able to make a claim.
+If you have had an accident on a building site within the last three years you may be able to make a claim, to compensate you for your injuries and loss of earnings.
 Our personal injury solicitors have over 25 years of experience handling work accident claims and will deal with your case on a No Win, No Fee basis.

 For a free initial assessment of your case, call us on 0344 854 7000 or submit your details below and we will call you back to discuss further.